odoopbx/docs/docs/_sources/install/agent.rst.txt

     --volume ./config.yaml:/etc/asterisk_plus_agent.yaml \
     --network=host odoopbx/agent:latest init http://localhost:8069

   # We map /etc/asterisk folder so that initialization procedure can place AMI account under
-  # /etc/asterisk/manager.conf.d and /var/run/asterisk so that it can connect to the running Asterisk to check the configuration.
+  # /etc/asterisk/manager.conf.d and /var/run/asterisk so that it can connect to the
+  # running Asterisk to check the configuration.

 .. code:: bash

-  # Direct installation fron Pypi.
+  # Direct installation from Pypi.
   pip3 install asterisk-plus-agent
   asterisk-plus-agent init http://localhost:8069

 Replace ``localhost:8069`` to your Odoo instance WEB URL and run the commands above.
 You must get ``config.yaml`` file located in the current directory if docker was used or ``/etc/asterisk_plus_agent.yaml`` if direct installation was used.

 Now use the following command to run the Agent: